 For this reason, the future of U.S. and U.K. national security depend on strong network security practices in business and in government.
 Many businesses today are unable to recognize or react proportionately to the risks they face from state-led cyberattacks.
 Individual entities are facing coordinated and highly sophisticated adversaries, yet they lack the financial or relational resources to keep pace.
 We can consider it asymmetrical cyberwarfare between offensive adversarial states and a set of defensive, globally-dispersed public and private sector targets.

-To combat this threat, both the U.S. and the U.K. have established specialist National Counterintelligence and Security Centers (NCSCs).
+To combat this threat, both the U.S. and the U.K. have established specialist National Cyber Security Centers (NCSCs).
 The American and British NCSCs collaborate with the explicit mission of mitigating state-sponsored cyber threats now targeting global economies.

 However, state-based threats are only one strand of this transatlantic alliance, both these agencies agree that cyber risks are not simply the domain of rogue nations and cyber criminals.

 It is seen as equally critical that businesses of all sizes recognize the growing threat of cyber breaches caused through poor internal processes, malicious or incompetent insiders and badly configured IT.
 Many of today’s most high-profile data breaches are simply tracked back to human error or exploited third parties in an organization’s supply chain.